aStonePenguin/Tubifarry/README.md

 ---

 ### YouTube Downloader Setup 🎥
-> #### YouTube Warning ⚠️
+> #### YouTube Bot Detection ⚠️
-> YouTube may restrict access to Tubifarry, as it is identified as a bot.
-We appreciate your understanding and patience in this matter.

-Tubifarry allows you to download music directly from YouTube.
-Follow the steps below to configure the YouTube downloader.
-If you get identified as a bot please set up the trusted session generator and or login with cookies.
+> YouTube actively detects and blocks automated downloaders.
+To bypass this, configure the Trusted Session Generator and provide cookie authentication (see setup steps below).

+The YouTube downloader extracts audio from YouTube and converts them to audio files using FFmpeg.

 #### **Configure the Indexer**:
 1. Navigate to `Settings -> Indexers` and click **Add**.